 Make sure you have a supply of labels or masking tape and a marker to label each container, so you know which plants are sprouting, and can keep track of them when you harvest, so you can figure out which are your favorite microgreens, too.

-Time to plant your seeds!
+Time to plant your Microgreens seed!

-Add about an inch or so of the potting soil/ seed starter mix to each container and spread evenly.
+Add about an inch or so of the potting soil/ seed starter mix to each container and spread seeds evenly.

 There is no need to pack the soil down, as the seeds will grow more quickly with loose soil.